HasanAgitUnal/TCA-PlusPlus/README.md

 2. Configure the `include/Architecture.hpp` file for your specific CPU architecture.
 Refer to the [Configuration Guide](#configuration-guide) below for detailed instructions.

 3. Compile the project:
-    *Note: On Windows, ensure you have the MinGW compiler downloaded and accessible from your terminal.*

     For Windows:
     ```bash